aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/signatureline/_index.md

 ### getSigner() {#getSigner--}

-Gets and sets the signer.
+Gets or sets the signer.

 ```javascript
 getSigner() : string;